lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 [Wellcome Trust Open research team](https://wellcome.ac.uk/what-we-do/our-work/open-research).
 From the official page, the pilot project looks at:

-- the support research groups need in order to make all aspects of their research open,
+- the support research groups' need in order to make all aspects of their research open,
 - why they want to do this,
 - how it benefits them,